Museum Wiesbaden: Natural history collections

 The originally independent Museum of Natural History in Wiesbaden was founded in 1829 by citizens of the region with the support of the Duke together with the Nassauischer Verein für Naturkunde (Nassau Association for Natural History).
 The beginning of the 19th century was marked by industrialization and enormous discoveries in the natural sciences.
 This is how the desire for a permanent institution was born.
 On the one hand, this offered the opportunity to establish an important place of education for the public and, on the other hand, to promote internal research.
 These goals are still pursued by today's natural history collections.
 One can find more information on this at the site of the Museum Wiesbaden.

 Scientific collections

 Originally the collection was intended to cover nature of the Duchy of Nassau.
 However, as the duchy lacked a university and international collections had to be integrated with the founding of the museum, this approach was abandoned.
-Nowadays the Natural History Collections belong to the larger ones in Germany with material from all regions of the world.
+Now the natural history collections belong to the larger ones in Germany with material from all regions of the world.

 About one million individual objects and series are available to science and public relations.
 Several thousand first described specimens serve in particular research into biodiversity.
 With few exceptions, the collection survived the Second World War.
 A large part of the collection is documented in catalog, on index cards and digitally.
 Larger gaps exist especially in the areas of geology and invertebrate animals.
 Digital photographs are also available of numerous items in the collection.